jbatnozic/hobgoblin-engine/Engine/Components/QAO/README.md

 that a GUI is usually drawn relative to the 'window' coordinate system and not the 'game world' coordinate system.)
 - **FinalizeFrame:** Code that absolutely must run after everything else.
-Usually you'll only have 2 actions here: display everything that was drawn onto the screen, and then wait some time so the next frame doesn't start too quickly (because we want a constant framerate).
+Usually you'll only have 2 actions here: display everything that was drawn onto the screen, and then wait some time so the next frame doesn't start too quickly (if we want a constant framerate).

 Typically, over the course of a single frame, all the events are run, in their order of appearance above.
 So, first `_eventStartFrame()` will be called for all objects in the runtime, then `_eventPreUpdate()` will be called for all